Michaelszeng/GCS-Reading-Notes/GCSReadingNotes.md

     - If we add convex constraints like this for every constraint (except the nonconvex bilinear constraints) in the MINCP, we envelop the bilinear constraints and can drop them while maximizing tightness of this relaxation.

  - Example: Say we have constraint: $0 \leq y_v \leq 1$.
-We can convert this to two convex constraints like so:
+We can convert this to two convex constraints using "Lemma 5.1" like so:
    - $y_v \geq 0 \rightarrow (\mathcal{z}_v, y_v) \in \tilde{\mathcal{X}}_v \quad \forall v \in \mathcal{V}$
        - Explanation: $a=1$, $a_e=0$, $b=0$
    - $1-y_e \geq 0 \rightarrow (\mathcal{x}_v - \mathcal{z}_v, 1 - y_v) \in \tilde{\mathcal{X}}_v \quad \forall v \in \mathcal{V}$